Dandruff and Seborrheic Dermatitis Treatment in NYC

 What is seborrheic dermatitis?

-Seborrheic dermatitis is a common, noninfectious skin condition.
-It is a form of dermatitis or skin inflammation that causes itchy, red patches or oily scales on the skin.
+Seborrheic dermatitis is a common, noninfectious skin disorder.
+A form of dermatitis or skin inflammation causes itchy, red patches or oily scales on the skin.
 It also causes white or yellowish crusty or powdery flakes on the scalp, known as dandruff.

 Dandruff is a symptom of seborrheic dermatitis, which makes the scalp dry and itchy.
-Seborrheic dermatitis can occur on any oily part of the body, including the face, eyebrows, eyelids, around the nose, ears, and upper chest.
-But dandruff is found only on the scalp.
+Seborrheic dermatitis can happen on any oily area of the body.
+This includes the face, eyebrows, eyelids, around the nose, ears, and upper chest.

 The exact cause of seborrheic dermatitis and dandruff is unknown.
 However, the following factors can increase the risk of seborrheic dermatitis and dandruff in people:

 • Overgrowth of a fungus called Malassezia or Pityrosporum.
-This is not an infection, but rather a fungus that usually resides on human skin.
+This is not an infection, but rather an inflammatory response to a fungus that usually resides on human skin.

 • High levels of natural fats or lipids in the skin